 President Donald Trump Jokes That He Could Take Bo Nickal in a UFC Fight

 “I’m a similar size.
 I weigh more than he does, actually.
 Therefore, I have a tremendous physical advantage.
 His muscles are slightly harder and slightly younger, but I think I can do it because I’m a great athlete.
-He knows I’m a very good golfer,” he said (0:10)
+He knows I’m a very good golfer,” Trump said (0:10)

 Read more: